Lake Mead Dive Sites

 Depth ranges from 20 to 50'

-Non divers can also come along and enjoy the boat ride through the canyon, the hot springs hike, and kayak to the dam.
+We created this dive for divers that come with non divers to have something fun to do at the same time!
+Non divers can come along and enjoy the boat ride through the canyon, the hot springs hike, and kayak to the dam.

 The Hoover Dam kayak and drift dive starts by launching the boat out of willow beach.
 On the boat trip up the river you will see water caves, random historical sites, and hot spring water falls. once we are at the dam site we launch the kayaks from the boat and paddle to the bottom of The Hoover Dam. you will then be able to take pictures with the dam. once back to the boat staging area we will take a short hike up the gold strike canyon filled with hot spring waterfalls.
 We will then head down river and drift dive through the ringbolt rapids.
 The boat follows your bubbles and then picks you up down river.